 How much can you save when you transfer tax allowance to spouse

 When you claim the married allowance, the transfer is worth up to a £252 tax-free saving on the higher earner’s tax bill per year.
-Although this is not a significant amount, it may be worth doing in the case of some couples.
+Although this is not a significant amount, it may be worth transferring tax allowance to spouse in the case of some couples.

 Two separate articles on this website which explain how your personal tax position can be affected in the UK are: